 "Fine!
-I love Malcolm Diaz!
+I'm crazy about Malcolm Diaz!
 Happy now?"

 He blew out a line of white smoke unhurriedly.
 "And the secret is out."
 He clapped his hands, mocking me with its slowness.
 "But there's really no need to get all dramatic, Martinez.
-I didn't ask you to call attention to the neighbors' dogs."
+I didn't ask you to call attention to the neighborhood dogs."

 "No wonder you can't keep a girlfriend for more than two months.
 They couldn't stand the cold," I said scornfully.

-"That didn't stop them from running after me."
+"Didn't stop them from running after me."